- J.D., School of Law, University of Colorado

 - B.A., English, University of Colorado

-Louisa Heiny is a Professor in the S.J.
+Louisa Heiny is Associate Dean for Academic Affairs and a Professor in the S.J.
 Quinney College of Law, where she teaches Evidence, Legal Writing for Judicial Clerks, and Judicial Process.
 She also teaches and advises in the Academic Support Program, and worked on Diploma Privilege licensing during the COVID pandemic.
 She received the Peter J. Billings Excellence in Teaching Award in 2015 and 2019, as well as the Outstanding Faculty Award in 2016, 2017, and 2019.
 She is co-author of Five Words That Changed America: Miranda v.
 Arizona and the Right to Remain Silent, as well as the textbook Judicial Process: Cases and Materials.

 Professor Heiny studied law at the University of Colorado School of Law, where she was an associate editor of the University of Colorado Law Review and a Rothgerber Teaching Fellow.
 After graduating salutatorian and Order of the Coif, she clerked for Chief Judge Lewis T. Babcock of the United States District Court for the District of Colorado and practiced as a Deputy District Attorney in the Denver District Attorney's Office.